 Is a deposit required?

-- The deposit is a sum of money that the landlord will collect ahead of time and keep throughout the lease agreement to cover any damages that might happen to the apartment while your kid is renting it.
-If your kid takes care of the property and abides by the lease, they should receive some, or all of it back when the lease agreement ends.
+The deposit is a sum of money that the landlord will collect ahead of time and keep throughout the lease agreement to cover any damages that might happen to the apartment while your child is renting it.
+If they take care of the property and abide by the lease, they should receive some, or all of it back when the lease agreement ends.
 Make sure they ask up front if the landlord requires one.

 If your child is a student and sharing a unit with roommates, it may be beneficial to have a co-tenancy agreement.
 A co-tenancy agreement spells out responsibilities and liabilities for each person sharing the unit.
 This can include the payment of utilities, repairs, rent payments, and other expenses.
 It sets the expectations ahead of time and ensures that everyone is on the same page.

-Does my kid understand the Landlord/Tenant Act for their province?
+Does my child understand the Landlord/Tenant Act for their province?

-- Have your child read up on the landlord/tenant act for their province so they know what their rights and obligations are.
+Have them read up on the landlord/tenant act for their province so they know what their rights and obligations are.